Asabeneh/30-Days-Of-Python/07_Day_Sets/07_sets.md

 ### Finding Symmetric Difference Between Two Sets

-It returns the the symmetric difference between two sets.
+It returns the symmetric difference between two sets.
 It means that it returns a set that contains all items from both sets, except items that are present in both sets, mathematically: (A\B) ∪ (B\A)

 ```py
 # syntax